Dallas County, Texas

-Dallas County is the second-most populous county in the U.S. state of Texas.
-As of the 2020 U.S. census, the population was 2,613,539, making it the ninth-most populous county in the country.
-Dallas County is included in the Dallas-Arlington-Fort Worth metropolitan statistical area—colloquially referred to as the Dallas–Fort Worth metroplex.
+Dallas County is a county located in the U.S. state of Texas.
+As of the 2020 census, the population was 2,613,539, and was estimated to be 2,656,028 in 2024, making it the second-most populous county in Texas and the eighth-most populous county in the United States.
+Its county seat is Dallas, the third-most populous city in Texas and the ninth-most populous city in the United States.
+The county was founded on March 30, 1846 and was possibly named for George Mifflin Dallas, the 11th Vice President of the United States under U.S. President James K. Polk.
+Dallas County is included in the eleven-county Dallas–Fort Worth–Arlington metropolitan statistical area, which is the fourth-most populous metropolitan area in the United States.

 Municipal expansion within Dallas County has blurred the geographic lines between cities and between neighboring counties.

-Its county seat is the city of Dallas, which is also Texas' third-largest city and the ninth-largest city in the United States.
-The county was founded in 1846 and was possibly named for George Mifflin Dallas, the 11th Vice President of the United States under U.S. President James K. Polk.